cansubeyaz/Vegetation_Segmentation_and_Classification/README.md

 # Vegetation Segmentation and Classification

-This repository contains implementations of various algorithms for vegetation segmentation and classification, developed as part of a research project.
+This repository contains implementations of various algorithms for vegetation segmentation and classification, developed as part of a master's course project.

 ## Project Structure